-UNIQUE LOCATIONS SIGN PACKAGES
+5.05.45 - UNIQUE LOCATIONS SIGN PACKAGES

-Riley Ranch Nature Reserve
+5.05.45.1 - Riley Ranch Nature Reserve

-This park has a unique sign package with many similarities with the specifications within this guide.
-Details and production ai files for future new and replacement signs are available in the Riley Ranch Nature Reserve/Riley Ranch Production file (available upon request).
-The park entry sign is similar to other district regional and community parks but maintains a unique appearance (see Riley Ranch Park Entry Sign for specifications).
+1. This park has a unique sign package with many similarities with the specifications within this guide.
+Details and production ai files for future new and replacement signs are available in the Riley Ranch Nature Reserve/Riley Ranch Production file.
+The park entry sign is similar to other district regional and community parks but maintains a unique appearance.